hito16/ffmpeg-wiiu/examples/8-sdl-portable/README.md

 ## Things I learned
 1. I should start building and running examples on Mac first.
-2. Ideally, in the real of posix/SDL code, no WiiU specific code is required, beyond constants and #defines in headers.
+2. Ideally, for posix/SDL code, no WiiU specific code is required, beyond constants and #defines in headers.
 3. When building existing packages, keep them single threaded for now.